-When considering whether or not there is a conflict, it is important to consider your role, the nature of your work and how others would view the situation.
+When considering whether there may be a conflict, it is important to consider your role, the nature of your work and how others would view the situation.

-Where a conflict of interest may compromise your ability to perform your role in an impartial manner, the matter must be declared in accordance with the Transport Conflicts of Interest Policy - Personal Interests, Secondary Employment; Gifts and Benefits and agency procedures.
+Where a reasonable person may perceive that your personal interest(s) may affect your ability to perform your role or duties in an impartial manner, the matter must be declared in accordance with Transport Policy.

 You must also:

-- identify methods for managing the conflicts with your manager; - disclose the conflict and arrange for it to be registered on your agency's Conflicts of Interest Register; and - monitor the conflict and comply with the methods implemented to manage it.
+- disclose the conflict and arrange for it to be registered on your agency's Conflicts of Interests Register; and - comply with the action plan put in place to manage the risks arising from your conflict.